Japan in February: Weather, Festivals, and Travel Tips

 Here are some of the significant holidays that take place in February:

-• Emperor’s Birthday: February 23rd is the Emperor’s Birthday, which is a national holiday in Japan.
-It is a day to honor the current Emperor and is celebrated with public ceremonies and events.
+• Emperor’s Birthday: February 23rd is the Emperor’s Birthday, a national holiday in Japan.
+It is a day to honour the current Emperor and is celebrated with public ceremonies and events.

 • Valentine’s Day: Valentine’s Day is celebrated on February 14th in Japan, just like in many other countries.
-However, in Japan, it is customary for women to give chocolate to men, and there are different types of chocolate given depending on the relationship between the giver and the receiver.
+However, in Japan, it is customary for women to give chocolate to men, and different types of chocolate are given depending on the relationship between the giver and the receiver.

-• Chinese New Year: You can celebrate Chinese New Year in Yokohama, Kobe, or Nagasaki city at any of the major Chinatowns.
+• Chinese New Year: You can celebrate Chinese New Year in Yokohama, Kobe, or Nagasaki City at any major Chinatown.

 Yokohama china town